donaldsha/MyCoupons-Udacity/README.md

 # BuiltItBigger-Udacity

+Stage 1 implementation is explained in Capstone_stage_1.pdf file.
+In stage 2 the app is implemented according to this document.

 Project Overview

 In the Capstone project, you will build an app of your own design in two stages.
 In Stage 1, you will design and plan the app, using a template that we provide in the "Instructions" node.